zanderle/tutorial/en/django_templates/README.md

 # Django templates

-> Review because of different order.
+> TODO: Review because of different order.
 Use {{ posts }} in later chapter (Dynamic data).
 Use date.now and end explain we'll do template inheritance next

 Time to display some data!
 Django gives us some helpful built-in __template tags__ for that.